-Pennsylvania continues to reserve the authority to transfer additional funds as appropriate at some time in the future, up to the maximum of 33% of the 2016 capitalization grants, respectively, between the DWSRF and the CWSRF.
+Pennsylvania continues to reserve the authority to transfer additional funds as appropriate at some time in the future, up to the maximum of 33% of the 2018 capitalization grants, respectively, between the DWSRF and the CWSRF.
 This transfer, in addition to the transfer of the maximum amount between the CWSRF and the DWSRF for all prior grants and any future transfers between funds, will assist in meeting the demand for CWSRF and DWSRF funding.
+Any transfers between funds will first be approved in writing by DEP's Clean Water Bureau Director and DEP's Safe Drinking Water Bureau Director.
 The effect of these transfers on the fund will be minimal.